lm3nitro/Projects/New/Network MySQL.md

 ## Enumerating MySQL :
 ![Pasted image 20241003124855](https://github.com/user-attachments/assets/db6e2d27-aab5-4ac6-b7d6-cebb58c8d301)

 Enumeration is the process of discovering and gathering information about network services, hosts, and their configurations.
+There are many tools that can be used to enumerate.
+Here I will be using nmap and Metasploit.

-I used nmap to see what information I could gather from the target:
+First, I used nmap to see what information I could gather from the target:

 ```
 nmap -A 10.10.137.40 -nvvv